Liza-Veis/github-release-automation/readme.md

 4. Ensure you replace any instances of `production` with the name of your target branch.

 5. Commit these changes to your repository.

-⚠️ **Note**: This workflow is not triggered by direct pushes to the target branch but is designed for creating releases based on closed pull requests and manual workflow triggers.